alliander-opensource/diva-js-reference-3p-backend/README.md

 - `IRMA_API_SERVER_PUBLIC_KEY`: the public key of the IRMA API server (as configured in the IRMA API server)
 - `IRMA_API_SERVER_KEY`: the private key of the DIVA reference implementation (the corresponding public key should be added to the IRMA API server configuration)

-To run your own local IRMA API SERVER, see it's [README](https://github.com/privacybydesign/irma_api_server/blob/master/README.md).
-We recommend running it with [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker), because that save a lot of configuration.
+To run your own local IRMA API SERVER, see its [README](https://github.com/privacybydesign/irma_api_server/blob/master/README.md).
+We recommend running it with [Docker](https://github.com/privacybydesign/irma_api_server#running-with-docker), because that saves a lot of configuration.
 The 'Running With Docker tutorial' also shows a script that will generate the required public key.

 ### Redis

-By default the DIVA reference implementation runs with `in memory` session management.
+By default, the DIVA reference implementation runs with `in memory` session management.
 In order to make the DIVA reference implementation stateless, a [Redis](https://redis.io/) instance can be used for state management.
 To configure communication with Redis, set the following environment variables:

 - `USE_REDIS`: "true"
 - `REDIS_HOST`: the url where the redis instance can be reached